Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 ***Daar, Great Father of the Gao***

 Everyone got a funeral.
 Everyone got a pyre.
 Everyone got mourners.
 That was Daar’s promise, not just to the Grand Army but to all the Gao: nobody went un-mourned.
-Out of practical necessity, so many of the Gaoian dead---the biodrone swarms, the victims from the Communes, the Clanless killed during the biodrone rampage, the starship crews---had gone to mass graves, mass fire pits, or simply been obliterated by orbital strikes or in the destruction of their ships.
+Out of practical necessity, so many of the Gaoian dead - the biodrone swarms, the victims from the Communes, the Clanless killed during the biodrone rampage, the starship crews - had gone to mass graves, mass fire pits, or simply been obliterated by orbital strikes or in the destruction of their ships.

 But everyone got a pyre, eventually.
 Even if it was a small symbolic sliver of wood, burning along with so many others.
 They got a pyre.